Leicestershire (birthplace of the English language)

 Donald Watson

+The couple had one daughter (she also became a teacher).
+There are now plaques in both Leicestershire and Yorkshire to commemorate him.
 Although he chose to live very simply, and had a simple funeral, and is buried in a small church cemetery on the outskirts of Keswick in Cumbria.

 Donald and his wife were passionate about nature, and lived the later years of their lives in Cumbria, where they enjoyed fell walking (he lived to the ripe old age of 95).
+He climbed Latrigg, just two days before he died.

-It does wonderful work, but there is controversy as it certifies goods with palm oil as vegan (indirect use is harming orangutans).
+Today The Vegan Society that he founded is very different, moving from its humble quarters in Hastings to now a bigger society based in Birmingham There is controversy as it certifies foods with palm oil as vegan (indirect use is harming orangutans).
 You can’t campaign to save cows, but kill apes?
 What would Donald have thought?

 I was surrounded by interesting animals.
 They all ‘gave’ something; the farm horse pulled the plough, the lighter horse pulled the trap, the cows ‘gave’ milk, the hens ‘gave eggs’ and the cockerel was a useful ‘alarm clock’.